 Japanese mythology AI Videos

 Direct the Kojiki in your browser with Morphic's Japanese mythology AI video generator.
-Generate Japanese mythology video scenes like Izanagi and Izanami stirring the ocean, Susanoo beheading Yamata no Orochi, or the hyakki yagyo down a moonlit Edo street, and pair them with the Speech and Music tools to chant the Nihon Shoki and score the shrine bells.
-Stitch the Shinto and yokai scenes into a Japanese mythology episode.
+Generate Susanoo beheading Yamata no Orochi or the hyakki yagyo on a moonlit Edo street, chant the Nihon Shoki with Speech and Music, then cut a Japanese mythology episode.

 Japanese mythology characters you can create